-- In 2004, 84.1% of victims in reported incidents of sexual assault were women.
-The number of males accused of sexual assault dropped to 91% from 98% in 1998.
-In 64% of the reported cases of sexual assault, the victim knew the accused.2 - In 2004, there were 23,534 incidents of sexual assaults reported to police.3 - The majority of sexual assaults are not reported to police.
-According to the General Social Survey (GSS) on victimization for 2004, over 88% of sexual assaults are not reported to the police.4 Common reasons for not reporting are: the incident was "not important enough", feelings of shame and humiliation, and fear of re-victimization through the criminal trial process. - The 2004 GSS found that sexual assaults were five times more likely to be perpetrated against women (rates of 35 per 1,000 women and 7 per 1,000 men).5 - Of the more than 23,000 reported incidents, 985 were classified as level 1, the category of least physical injury to the victim (level 2 assault with a weapon, threats to use a weapon or causing bodily harm, level 3 sexual assault that wounds, maims, disfigures or endangers the life of a victim).6
+- In 2014, 87% of victims in reported incidents of sexual assault were women.
+Of 52% of the reported cases of sexual assault, the victim knew the accused.
+As well, 94% of sexual assaults were perpetrated by a man. - In 2014, there were more than 636,000 incidents of sexual assaults reported according to the GSS survey. - The majority of sexual assaults are not reported to police.
+According to the General Social Survey (GSS) on victimization for 2014, over 83% of sexual assaults are not reported to the police.
+Common reasons for not reporting are: the incident was "not important enough", feelings of shame and humiliation, and fear of re-victimization through the criminal trial process. - The 2014 GSS found that sexual assaults were seven times more likely to be perpetrated against women (rates of 37 per 1,000 women and 5 per 1,000 men). - The rate of sexual assault against Aboriginal women were about 3 times higher than that against non-Aboriginal women (rates of 113 per 1,000 population). - Between 2009 and 2014, police recorded 117,238 cases of sexual assault.
+98% of these reports were classified as level 1, the category of least physical injury to the victim (level 2 assault with a weapon, threats to use a weapon or causing bodily harm, level 3 sexual assault that wounds, maims, disfigures or endangers the life of a victim).